 Your contract fund is the sum of Your amounts in the various investment divisions and in the General Account (including any amount in Our General Account securing a contract loan).
 Your contract fund reflects various charges.
 See "Deductions and Charges" on page 47.
-Monthly deductions are made on the contract date and on first day of each contract month.
+Monthly deductions are made beginning on the contract date and on the first day of each contract month.
 Transaction and surrender charges are made on the effective date of the transaction.
 Charges against Our Separate Account are reflected daily.

 Your contract fund begins with Your first premium payment.
-From Your premium We deduct premium loads, any applicable service charge, and the first monthly deduction (and any per premium expenses) as described in the "Deductions From Your Premiums" section on page 47.
+From Your premium We deduct a premium tax charge, any applicable service charge, and the first monthly deduction as described in the "Deductions From Your Premiums" section on page 47.
 The balance of the premium is Your beginning contract fund.